petrbouchal/czso/README.md

 something that is not necessarily in its DNA.

-It alludes to the shades of the country reflected in the tabular data provided, By intersersing the comma symbo; into the name of the package, it refers to both integration between statistics and open data and the slight disruption that the world of statistics undergoes when that integration happens.
+It alludes to the shades of the country reflected in the tabular data provided, By interspersing the comma symbol into the name of the package, it refers to both integration between statistics and open data and the slight disruption that the world of statistics undergoes when that integration happens.

 ## See also